MonetDB/pymonetdb/doc/filetransfers.rst

 Security considerations
 -----------------------

-If your handler accesses the file system or the network it is absolutely critical to carefully validate the file name you are given.
-Otherwise and attacker can take over the server or the connection to the server and cause great damage.
+If your handler accesses the file system or the network, it is absolutely critical to carefully validate the file name you are given.
+Otherwise an attacker can take over the server or the connection to the server and cause great damage.

 An example of how to validate file systems paths is given in the code sample above.